gtsiamit/RAG-App/README.md

 ## LangSmith Logs Example

-Below is an example of a LangSmith trace log for a single LLM response.
-The trace includes the full conversation history, the input and output of each graph node, token usage, and model call duration.
+Below is an example of LangSmith trace logs.
+The traces include the full conversation history, the input and output of each graph node, token usage, and model call duration.

 ![LangSmith Trace Example](rag_app/media/RAG_Tracing.png)